SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: METHOD

-In practice, the half-width of the uncertainty range, $d$, can be set as a fixed but tunable parameter, or $d$ can also be treated as a decision variable and incorporated into the cost function.
+In the rejoining phase, each branch contains $N_r + 1$ nodes, indexed by $j = 0, 1, \ldots, N_r$.
+Node $\mathbf{x}_{i,j}$ denotes the $j$-th node on the branch originating from node $i \in \mathcal{K}$.
+The contact-related cost and constraints are incorporated into $L_{i,j}$ as well as~\eqref{eq:rejoiningtrajopt_brancheqcons} and~\eqref{eq:rejoiningtrajopt_branchueqcons}.
+At $j = N_r$, the branch node rejoins the common final trajectory at the node with index $i=\mathcal{K}_{e}+1$, \eqref{eq:rejoiningtrajopt_branchterminalcons}.
+In practice, the half-width of the uncertainty range, $d$, can be set as a fixed but tunable parameter, or $d$ can also be a decision variable and incorporated into the cost function.
 In that case, the solver aims to identify the largest possible uncertainty region over which the system remains robust.

 Another parameter that influences robustness is the number of branches, $|\mathcal{K}|$.
 On the one hand, for the sake of computational efficiency, it is desirable to keep the number of decision variables as small as possible.
 On the other hand, increasing the number of branches generally improves the robustness of the resulting trajectory.
 Therefore, a proper trade-off must be found.